Fashions of London and Paris, October 1799

 “London Head Dresses”

 The only fashion accessory ever to have its own fashion print is the hat or bonnet.
 This publication was the first British magazine to publish prints of hats, though the Parisian magazine le Journal des Dames et des Modes had also begun to include similar prints.
-Prints from both magazine also sometimes included hairdos among the hats, as here.
+Prints from both magazines also sometimes included hairdos among the hats, as here.
 Many bonnets had special names, some based on the designer, some based on a place, and some just fanciful, as with the hermit hat here.

 This print is described in the magazine as follows: